Cut inactive sections (default behavior)

 # Keep everything, even silent sections

-auto-editor video.mp4 --when-silent nil
+auto-editor video.mp4 --when-inactive nil

 Remove the section completely from the output.

-# Remove silent sections (default behavior)
+# Remove inactive sections (default behavior)

-auto-editor video.mp4 --when-silent cut
+auto-editor video.mp4 --when-inactive cut

-# Remove loud sections (inverted editing)
+# Remove active ("loud") sections (inverted editing)

-auto-editor video.mp4 --when-normal cut
+auto-editor video.mp4 --when-active cut

 Change the playback speed while preserving pitch using time-stretching.

-auto-editor video.mp4 --when-silent speed:8
+auto-editor video.mp4 -w:0 speed:8

-auto-editor video.mp4 --when-normal speed:0.5
+auto-editor video.mp4 -w:1 speed:0.5

 Change the playback speed by varying pitch, like analog tape or vinyl.

-auto-editor video.mp4 --when-silent varispeed:2
+auto-editor video.mp4 -w:0 varispeed:2

 # Create slow-motion effect with lower pitch

-auto-editor video.mp4 --when-normal varispeed:0.5
+auto-editor video.mp4 -w:1 varispeed:0.5

 Adjust the audio volume level.